-Details on the UK’s Generalised Scheme of Preferences during and after the transition period.
+Details on the UK’s Generalised Scheme of Preferences.

 Trade preferences reduce or remove rates of duty (tariffs) on imports from developing countries into the UK.
-Eligible developing countries will be able to get trade preferences through the UK Generalised Scheme of Preferences (GSP) at the end of the Transition Period.
+Eligible developing countries will be able to get trade preferences through the UK Generalised Scheme of Preferences (GSP) from 1 January 2021.

-The Generalised Scheme of Preferences during the Transition Period
+The Generalised Scheme of Preferences until 31 December 2020

-The UK continues to apply the EU Generalised Scheme of Preferences during the Transition Period.
+The UK continues to apply the EU Generalised Scheme of Preferences until 31 December 2020.

 Everything But Arms

 - Equatorial Guinea

 - Sierra Leone

 - Solomon Islands